Niwant/HACKGT/README.md

 ## Credits

-Built by the MediCare Pro / RxAssist team using CMS, Synthea, RxNorm, DailyMed, and FDA Orange Book data.
+Built by the CuraRX team using CMS, Synthea, RxNorm, DailyMed, and FDA Orange Book data.